-When you are making a video, you aren’t going to send it to the Academy Awards to win any accolade.
-So forget it and wear down all the fear you have to make a flawless video appealing the masses.
-Just show the human side of your brand and connect with people emotionally, which influence them to click on your product for a longer duration.
+When you are making a video, you aren’t going to send it to the Academy Awards to win an accolade.
+So forget it and wear down all the fear you have to make a flawless video appealing to the masses.
+Just show the human side of your brand and connect with people emotionally, which influences them to click on your product for a longer duration.

 If your videos have authenticity, transparency, and immediacy, then you don’t really need to worry about things, like production values or video budget etc. It doesn’t matter to the audience because they are getting genuine video content having relevant information and entertainment elements.